Mind the Web: The Security of Web Use Agents: Attack Methodology and Payload Taxonomy

 \subsection{Attack Demonstrations}

-In this section, we provide concrete documented examples from our experiments to demonstrate the practicality, severity, and diversity of these attacks, categorized by payloads, impact on Confidentiality (C), Integrity (I), and Availability (A) and agent implementation.

-\textbf{Demonstration Setup.} To demonstrate and evaluate the attack payloads in a realistic scenario, we deployed a benign-looking website named \textit{City-Explorer}, which provides users with information about interesting cities in Europe and allows visitors to log in and leave comments (both text and images).
-Acting as an attacker, we submitted malicious instructions embedded within text comments or images.
-An example of an injection via a submitted comment on the City-Explorer website can be found in Figure~\ref{fig:cityexplorer} in the Appendix.
-We then instructed the web-use agents to perform legitimate tasks, such as summarizing the webpage content or analyzing the site.
-The agents processed our maliciously injected content alongside legitimate information, causing them to execute unintended actions as defined by each payload.
-Throughout these demonstrations, we observed and documented the agents' behavior, verifying the success and severity of each attack scenario.
+We demonstrate our attack through concrete examples across multiple agent implementations (Do Browser, OpenOperator, OpenAI Operator, Perplexity Comet) and a new web environment (Github).
+These agents' interfaces preclude programmatic automation, hence we manually tested the generated injections by the generator.
+These examples confirm that our task-aligned injection technique transfers effectively across different agent implementations and web platforms.
+We discuss the ethical considerations and responsible disclosure practices related to this research in Appendix~\ref{subsec:ethics}.

-\textbf{Underlying LLM Configuration. } Some agents, such as Do Browser and Browser Use, allow configuration to use various LLMs that usually include built-in moderation and jailbreak filters.
-For our evaluation, these operators were configured to work with different models including GPT-4o, GPT-4.1, Gemini 2.0 Flash, and Claude 3.5 Opus.
+\textbf{Underlying LLM Configuration.} Some agents, such as Do Browser and Browser Use, support multiple underlying LLMs.
+For manual testing across different agents and environments, we configured agents to use GPT-4o.